 What Is SEO web design?

 SEO is short for "Search Engine Optimization".
 It's the process of getting your website at the top of search engine results placement for your chosen keywords.
-There are two types of SEO - "on-page" SEO and "off-page" SEO.
-SEO web design implements all the techniques required to get top organic SERP.
+There are two types of SEO strategies - "on-page" SEO and "off-page" SEO.
+SEO web design implements all the "on-page" techniques required to get top organic SERP that can leverage your SEM or PPC investment exponentially, or make such off-page expenditures unnecessary.

-"On-page" SEO is relevant content ("relevance"), both on the page and in the actual code.
-Relative content is words and content that are relevant to the search term.
-This includes the process of placing keywords in the page titles, meta tags, anchor text links, image alt and title "tags" and body text of a web page.
+"On-page" SEO, that is, search engine optimization, includes relevant content ("relevance"), both on the page and in the actual code.
+"Relevant" content is words and pictures that are the most relevant (or the best answer) to the search query.
+Aside from developing the cleanest, most efficient HTML and CSS (Clean code, the kind Google prefers and ranks higher), this includes the process of placing keywords in the page titles, meta tags, anchor text links, image alt and title attributes (or "tags") and body text of a web page.
 There is a formula to keyword placement that gets top SERP.
-You just dont scatter them, or "stuff" keywords anywhere on the page.
-Google and the other search engines can penalize your web site for such "black hat" seo techniques!
+You just don't scatter them about, or "stuff" keywords anywhere on the page.
+Then, there's LSI keywords, or "Latent Semantic Indexing", the method that Google uses to determine the meaning of your web age.
+The old "black hat" tactics which include "keyword stuffing" can get your web site "penalized" by Google and the other search engines for such "black hat" seo techniques!

 What is "off-page" SEO?

-Off page SEO goes to "authority" as in, who's linking to you?
+"Off-page" SEO goes to "authority" as in, who's linking to you?
 And are they relevant to your subject or product?
 It is the process of obtaining and pointing links to your website.
-This is also known as link building, using a mixture of one way links, reciprocal links or three way links.
+This is also known as link building, as discussed below.

 What is SERP?